Editor's Note: This post was originally published in October 2019 and has been updated with new content and details for 2021.

 So let’s take a look at the technologies I consider foundational to a tech stack, regardless of your target customer.

 - Customer Relationship Management (CRM): this is often a focus for you B2B-ers.
 CRMs track all customer relationships and marketing attribution for you and your sales force.
-Ultimately, CRMs are essential to gaining in-depth insights of how your marketing efforts impact your sales pipeline.
+Ultimately, CRMs are essential to gaining in-depth insights into how your marketing efforts impact your sales pipeline.

 [Tools to explore: Salesforce; HubspotCRM; SugarCRM].

 - Content Management System (CMS): by now, for most of you, this is a basic element of your tech stack that you’re familiar with.
-A CMS is the technology that powers your website, blog, landing pages etc. These web properties are often where you want to engage your customers.
+A CMS is a technology that powers your website, blog, landing pages etc. These web properties are often where you want to engage your customers.

 [Tools to explore: WordPress; Hubspot; Joomla].

 - Advertising and SEO: this element is pretty vast, but search engine optimization and advertising is key to your customer acquisition strategies regardless of the type of business you run.
 Many marketers use a combination of software for keyword research, display ads, ad tracking, and attribution.

 - Email: Email marketing is still a very cost-effective way to support sales, build brand awareness and gain trust with your customer base.
 Email marketing capabilities might even be readily available in other platforms in your tech stack; like in your marketing automation or inbound marketing platform, for instance.